DreymaR/BigBagKbdTrixPKL/Layouts/README.md

 	- Next comes the variant.
 These may be anything really, but they're often locales such as `BrPt` for Brazil/Portugal.
 	- The names of the layout folders themselves then contain the keyboard type (`ISO`/`ANS`), flanked with underscores.
 	- The last part is the mod.
 Again, anything's possible but mine are generally of the `CurlA(ngle)WideSym` type.
-* Every actual layout variant/mod folder must contain a `layout.ini` file.
+* Every actual layout variant/mod folder must contain a `Layout.ini` file.
 This file defines the layout.
-	- A `layout.ini` file may point at a `BaseLayout` file that defines common features for the main layout.
+	- A `Layout.ini` file may point at a `BaseLayout` file that defines common features for the main layout.
 	- Default common features for all layouts are in the `EPKL_Layouts` files in the main folder.
 	- This file hierarchy is known as the `LayStack`.
 There's a mini-stack for general settings too.
 See the [main EPKL Readme][EPKLgh].
 <br><br>